-- (a) Dispute resolution on any matter associated with this Chapter 9 must be managed in the following way: - (i) any dispute arising under this Chapter 9 between a responsible person and a distribution entity or an area retail entity must be resolved by agreement between the parties in accordance with the relevant co-ordination agreement; - (ii) any dispute arising under this Chapter 9 between a responsible person and a generator must be resolved by agreement between the parties.
-If an agreement cannot be reached, the responsible person must offer to submit the dispute to commercial arbitration for resolution; and - (iii) a dispute between a responsible person and a customer is to be resolved in accordance with the relevant connection contract, where the responsible person is a distribution entity, or the relevant retail contract, where the responsible person is the area retail entity, that exists between the parties. - (b) In any dispute about records of the amount of electricity supplied to a metering point, clause 9.4.10(e) applies for type 1 to 6 metering installations and a distribution entity procedure applies for type 7 metering installations. - (c) The responsible person involved in a dispute of the kind referred to in paragraph (b) must keep all records in relation to the dispute for a period of seven (7) years from the resolution of the dispute.
+- (a) Dispute resolution on any matter associated with this Chapter 9 must be managed in the following way: - (i) any dispute arising under this Chapter 9 between a responsible person and a distribution entity or an area retail entity must be resolved by agreement between the parties in accordance with the relevant co-ordination agreement; - (ii) any dispute arising under this Chapter 9 between a responsible person and an isolated generator must be resolved by agreement between the parties.
+If an agreement cannot be reached, the responsible person must offer to submit the dispute to commercial arbitration for resolution; and - (iii) a dispute between a responsible person and a customer is to be resolved in accordance with the relevant connection contract, where the responsible person is a distribution entity, or the relevant retail contract, where the responsible person is the area retail entity, that exists between the parties. - (b) In any dispute about records of the amount of electricity supplied to a metering point, clause 9.4.10(d) applies for type 1 to 6 metering installations and a distribution entity procedure applies for type 7 metering installations.